jawnpaul/shop-app/README.md

 The viewmodel is also unit-tested to ensure correct states are rendered.

 ## Extras
 The project uses ktlint to enforce proper code style.
-Github actions handles continous integration, and runs ktlint and unit tests.
+Github actions handles continous integration, runs ktlint and unit tests.

 ## Demo